 Chicago | 1880 – 1948

 American labor leader and social reformer, Agnes Nestor was a political force through her life span.
 She advocated for women’s suffrage and workers’ rights, taking up leadership roles in both the Women’s Trade Union League and International Glove Workers Union.
-Despite her small appearance, Nestor was a very powerful articulator and negotiator, and often was the spokesperson among rallies and political endeavors.
+Despite her small appearance, this famous historical woman was a very powerful articulator and negotiator, and often was the spokesperson among rallies and political endeavors.
 Though she wasn’t originally from Chicago, Nestor did move to Chicago along with her family around the age of 7.

 Born in Chicago | 1875 – 1967

 As a philanthropist and suffragist, McCormick made serious “money moves” during her lifetime.
-Inheriting the fortune of her beloved husband Stanley McCormick, Katherine funded a lot of operations that supported both womanhood and mental health.
+Inheriting the fortune of her beloved husband Stanley McCormick, this famous historical woman funded a lot of operations that supported both womanhood and mental health.
 She was responsible for funding the first birth control pill, and later on, established a Neuroendocrine Research Foundation between 1927 – 1947, first of any institute to study the correlation of endocrinology and mental illness.
 Even in her death, she supported women, her will granting $5 million to the Standford University School of Medicine to support female physicians and another $5 Million to Planned Parenthood Federation of American.